yyliou/re/README.md

 automatically.
 Network access to the ministry's servers is required and may be unavailable from sandboxed environments; retrieval should be performed in an environment with direct internet access.

-## License

-MIT.
-Source data © Ministry of the Interior, Republic of China (Taiwan).